BMW 3 Series Coolant System Repair

 How much does coolant system repair cost for a BMW 3 Series?

-How long does coolant system repair take?
+How long does coolant system repair take and how hard is it?

 External Resources